 Stopping the Roast and Cooling the Beans

 Once the beans achieve your desired roast, stop the oven and remove the beans.
-Use a Ove Glove or a really good oven mitt.
-Also be prepared to be face to face with a cloud of smoke.
+Use an Ove Glove or a really good oven mitt.
+Also, be prepared to be face to face with a cloud of smoke.
 Don’t panic.
 Take your coffee to where you plan on doing your cooling.
 I like going straight outdoors or to a patio, but it isn’t required.

 Dump the beans from the baking tray into the metal colander.
 If you live in a very warm climate and there is no breeze, you may need to lightly spray mist water on the beans to cool them down.
 Don’t drench the beans, just lightly mist the cold water over them.
 It should evaporate immediately and cool the coffee beans in the process.
 If your squirt bottle can’t mist, don’t use it.
 Anything more than a mist will do more harm than good.
 Be sure to test the mist before using it.
 Some home roasters disagree with this method, but I’ve used it many times when I lived in Florida and Southern California.
 Another idea is to roast in the early morning when it is cooler.